guardian/digital-design-demo/README.md

 `git add .`

-Commit your changes to your branch
+Commit your changes to your branch (Save your version)

 `git commit -m "some message about whats changed"`